-Pool ionizer system reduces maintenance and chemicals › ClearBlue Ionizer manual and pool ionizer questions › Help › Troubleshooting › My copper ion level is above 0.4ppm.
+Pool ionizer system reduces maintenance and chemicals › Forums › Help › Troubleshooting › My copper ion level is above 0.4ppm.
 What should I do?

 Copper is one of the minerals that ClearBlue adds to your pool or hot tub and it is the easiest one to test for.
 We recommend keeping the copper ion level in the range of 0.2ppm to 0.4ppm.
-With the ClearBlue Ionizer, it is impossible for the copper to go above 0.4ppm on a pool if you have the correctly sized system.
-However, this might happen on a hot tub.
+With the ClearBlue Ionizer, it is difficult to get the copper above 0.4ppm on a pool if you have the correctly sized system.
+However, this might happen on a small pool or hot tub.

 If you find that your copper level has gone above 0.4ppm, it is okay as long as it is under 1.0ppm.
 However, you are using up your minerals faster than necessary.

 If your copper reading comes in at 0.4ppm – 1.0ppm, set the Ion/Action to 00 for 2 weeks and test it again.
-If it is back in the 0.2ppm to 0.4ppm range, set the controller to the appropriate setting according to the operating manual on page 8.
+If it is back in the 0.2ppm to 0.4ppm range, set the controller to the appropriate setting according to the operating manual.

 Note: If your copper level keeps increasing when Ion/Action is set to 00, there is something else in your pool or hot tub setup that is causing the copper to increase.
 This is usually caused by the heater which typically has a copper core.
 If your heater is old, or the pH on your pool or hot tub has been very high or very low for a period of time, we recommend that you contact your pool or hot tub technician to inspect the heater.

 If your copper level is reading higher than 1.0ppm, we recommend using a chelating chemical like The Ionizer Stuff or Orenda SC-1000.
 These products will help to keep the minerals dissolved which will prevent them from collecting on surfaces.